 Waiting to get my hair cut at The Humble Barber, Brighton Heights.
 5.5″ x 6″, Fall 2019.

-View from Points of View Park, Grandview Avenue, Mount Washington.
+View from Points of View Park, Grandview Avenue, Duquesne Heights.
 I was looking down the Ohio River towards Brunot’s Island.
 17″ x 14″, January 15, 2020.

 Middle Hill District, view looking out the window of the new Carnegie Library.
 9″ x 12″, February 22nd, 2020.